 Redis (aka.
 Remote Dictionary Server) is an in-memory data structure store, used for object caching and as a message broker.
 Redis supports different kinds of data structures, and we don’t talk about that.
 But if you are working on any web app projects, Redis could be helpful.

-As I am a WordPress web developer, and all of my personal websites and clients websites I have installed Redis server for persistent object caching, its help to improve website’s performance.
+As I am a WordPress web developer and all of my websites and client’s websites, I have installed the Redis server for persistent object caching, which helps to improve the website’s performance.

 Table Of Contents

 Install Redis on Ubuntu 18.04 & 20.04 LTS

 This method will also work in other versions of Ubuntu (Ubuntu 18.04 LTS, 16.04 LTS, and 14.04), so there are some prerequisites for this, such as your root permission be in the system and should be installed latest PHP in the system.
 Then you can follow the steps given below.

 Step 1.
 Update System

 Before installing the Redis server on Ubuntu, you have to update the system and all the dependencies and then upgrade with the newer updates.
 So, use the following commands.

 Redis Server package data is available in Linux’s apt (Advanced Package Tool) repository, and Redis can be installed in Ubuntu using the following command.